 Flexi?
 Veggie?
 V-curious?
-Here’s why and how to go the whole (vegan) hog…
+Here are the reasons to go vegan you should know about and how to go the whole (vegan) hog…

 1. Your planet needs you